josiasbudaydeveloper/josiasbudaydeveloper/README.md

 - Hosting it on Vercel or on more advanced cloud providers, in case of necessity

 Advanced Back-End Systems with Express.js:
-- RestFul API's with JWT authentication
+- RestFul APIs with JWT authentication
 - Automated Tests with Jest

-API's:
+APIs:
 - I have some experience of working with the OpenAI's API using the ChatGPT's GPT-3.5-PLUS model
 - I also have some experience of studying how does the Zabbix API works (based on JSON information sent with the POST HTTP Method), also known as JSON RPC (Remote Procedure Call).